Fatimah-Bakare/R-codes/README.md

 # R codes

-First R learning for data science and ML.
+First R learning for data science and ML!